ShotaroTsuji/teia/README.md

 - Simplicial complex (text file) : A simplex is represented as numbers separated with whitespace.
 Each simplex is written in each line.

+There is the example files `examples/torus.txt` and `examples/cube.txt`.

 ## Future work

 - [ ] Construction of the filtration from given filtration values.